microsoft/promptflow/docs/how-to-guides/develop-a-tool/create-cascading-tool-inputs.md

-# Creating Cascading Tool Inputs
+# Creating cascading tool inputs

 Cascading input settings are useful when the value of one input field determines which subsequent inputs are shown.
 This makes the input process more streamlined, user-friendly, and error-free.
 This guide will walk through how to create cascading inputs for your tools.